Thermostats without conjugate points: Introduction

-In Section \ref{section:transversal_green_bundles}, we explore the relationship between dominated splittings and transversal Green bundles.
-We first show that transversal Green bundles must be continuous and then use this property to prove Theorems \ref{theorem:characterization-dominated-splitting} and \ref{theorem:partial-converse}.
+In \S\ref{section:transversal_green_bundles}, we explore the relationship between the projectively Anosov property and transverse Green bundles.
+We first show that transverse Green bundles must be continuous and then use this property to prove Theorems \ref{theorem:characterization-dominated-splitting} and \ref{theorem:partial-converse}.

-Finally, in Section \S\ref{section:examples}, we present a family of examples of thermostats on $\mathbb{T}^2$ without conjugate points which admit dominated splittings (yet are not Anosov), proving Theorem \ref{theorem:counterexample}.
+In \S\ref{section:examples}, we present a family of examples of thermostats on $\mathbb{T}^2$ without conjugate points that are projectively Anosov (yet are not Anosov), proving Theorem \ref{theorem:counterexample}.